fp-ts/core/docs/modules/Result.ts.md

 ## getFirstFailureMonoid

-`Monoid` returning the failure-most `Failure` value.
+`Monoid` returning the left-most `Failure` value.
 If both operands are `Success`s then the inner values are combined using the provided `Monoid`.

 - `combine` is provided by {@link getFirstFailureSemigroup}.